Skip to content

 Is impulse spending a sign of a bigger financial problem?

 Not necessarily — unplanned purchases are extremely common and are something many people experience at various income levels.
-That said, it is worth considering whether the pattern is affecting broader financial goals, such as saving or paying down debt.
+That said, it is worth noting whether the pattern is affecting broader financial goals, such as saving or paying down debt.
 Running typical spending through this calculator can offer a clearer picture of the cumulative impact over the years.

 Related Calculators